Algolia ×

 <option value="cars_year_asc">Year: Oldest first</option>

-<script src="https://cdn.jsdelivr.net/gh/felixeallan/algolia-webflow-filter@v0.8.2/packages/library/dist/algolia-webflow.min.js"></script>Add the wrapper div with your Algolia credentials, then place filter inputs, result list, and pagination inside it.
-See the HTML Structure and Data Attribute Reference sections below for the complete reference.
+</select>Add the wrapper div with your Algolia credentials, then place filter inputs, result list, and pagination inside it.
+Every attribute is documented in the Webflow Setup section.

 <div data-algolia data-algolia-app-id="YOUR_APP_ID" data-algolia-api-key="YOUR_SEARCH_ONLY_KEY" data-algolia-index="cars" data-algolia-hits-per-page="12" data-algolia-url-state